davidquantum/physics/src/experience.rst

 <http://www.ut.ee/>`_ in 2005 and 2008, respectively.
 During the undrgraduate study I designed and built electroncis and wrote low level software for an underwater robot (project of my former colleague Madis Listak).
-The results are published in various peer-reviewed international journals and proceedings (see :ref:`publications`).

 In 2006 I shifted my research focus on more fundamental science -- I started developing a physics based model of ionic